Dumbbell Pullover: How-to, Muscles Worked, and Benefits

 Dumbbell Pullover Exercise

-The dumbbell pullover is a muscle-building workout that primarily targets the chest and lats muscles.
-It is an excellent exercise for adding strength and definition to your upper body.
+The dumbbell pullover is a muscle-building exercise that primarily targets the chest and lats.
+It is an excellent exercise for adding strength and definition to your upper body.1 Marchetti, Paulo & Uchida, Marco C..
+(2011).
+Effects of the Pullover Exercise on the Pectoralis Major and Latissimus Dorsi Muscles as Evaluated by EMG.
+Journal of Applied Biomechanics.
+27. 380-4.
+10.1123/jab.27.4.380.

 Dumbbell Pullover Muscles Worked

-The chest is one of the major muscles worked during dumbbell pullovers.
+• Chest: The chest is one of the major muscles worked during dumbbell pullovers.
 When you pull the dumbbell and squeeze it at the top, your chest engages entirely.
+(1)

 Dumbbell Pullover Benefits